 Hydration: Castor oil may have humectant properties, which means that it can draw moisture from the air into the skin, keeping the skin hydrated.

 Cleansing: The triglycerides found in castor oil are also helpful in removing dirt from the skin.

 Castor oil heals inflamed skin: The Castor oil is the perfect answer if you are looking to heal skin inflammation that can be caused by sunburns, acne, and dry skin.
-All you need do is to dip a cotton ball into the castor oil and apply it on the affected area.
+All you need to do, is to dip a cotton ball into the castor oil and apply it on the affected area.

 Apply it to prevent stretchmarks: Stretchmarks usually occurs during pregnancy when skin on the abdomen experiences drastic stretching.
 The more elastic your skin gets, the lesser the chances of having these marks.
-Castor oil is very rich in fatty acid, so when used especially during the last two months of pregnancy, it can help to prevent stretchmarks.
+Castor oil is very rich in fatty acid, so when used during the last two months of pregnancy, it can help to prevent stretchmarks.